SBA Loan Requirements: Does Your Business Qualify?

 2. SBA 504 Loan Requirements

-• Your tangible net worth should be no more than $15 million
+• Your tangible net worth should be no more than $15 million.

-• Your average net income should be less than $5 million after paying federal taxes over the previous two years
+• Your average net income should be less than $5 million after paying federal taxes over the previous two years.

 After the completion of your project, your business must occupy at least 51% of a renovated building or 61% of a new building.
-Any purchased equipment should have an operating life of at least10 years.
+Any purchased equipment should have an operating life of at least 10 years.

-In addition, your loan must in some way promote job creation, job retention, or local economic prospects.For every $90,000 you borrow, you must retain or create a job.
-For manufacturers, the figure is $140,000.
+In addition, your loan must, in some way, promote job creation, job retention, or local economic prospects.
+For every $90,000 you borrow, you must retain or create a job.
+For manufacturers, that figure is $140,000.

 Finally, borrowers are required to contribute at least a 10% down payment for a 504 loan and secure the loan with collateral, which may include both business and personal assets.

-3. SBA Microloans Requirements
+3. SBA Microloan Requirements

-To apply for an SBA Microloan, contact a locally approved intermediary.
+To apply for an SBA microloan, contact a locally approved intermediary.
 These partner lenders will set their own loan requirements and will usually require collateral and a personal guarantee.
-There is no down payment requirement on an SBA Microloan.
+There is no down payment requirement on an SBA microloan.

 4. SBA Disaster Loans

-SBA Disaster Loans offer funding for businesses in distress at low-interest rates.
+SBA disaster loans offer funding for businesses in distress at low interest rates.

 You can borrow money for the following purposes: